collective/collective.developermanual/source/members/member_basics.rst

     passwdlist = acl_users.source_users._user_passwords
     userpassword = passwdlist.get(member.id, '')

+You can use this hash directly when importing your user data, because the acl_users implementation automatically recognises that the value is a hash, and will not attempt to encrypt it again.

 Also, take a look at a script for exporting Plone 3.0 's memberdata and passwords:

 * http://blog.kagesenshi.org/2008/05/exporting-plone30-memberdata-and.html